nbloomf/hakyll-shortcode/README.md

 [youtube id='dQw4w9WgXcQ']
 ```

+And this will expand into a proper ``iframe``, wrapped in a ``div`` of class ``youtube-container`` so you can style it with CSS.

-Note that the shortcode must be on its own line, and must be between two blank lines.
+Note that each shortcode must be on its own line, and must be between two blank lines.
 Otherwise it won't work!

 ## Disclaimer